ka9q/ka9q-radio/docs/ka9q-radio.md

 parameters from */usr/local/share/ka9q-radio/modes.conf* (which might be better called a "preset table" for this reason).
 Parameters set in *modes.conf* may in turn be individually overridden by settings in the [global] and channel group sections.
-The latter takes top priority, followed by the [global] section and finally by the *modes.conf* file.
+The channel group section takes priority, followed by the [global] section and finally the *modes.conf* file.

 New "modes" can be easily added to *modes.conf*; this is recommended if you find yourself changing them often.